Tutorial: projector approach to master equations for open quantum systems

 where we have defined the system operator

 and the modified interaction potential

-Note that, since the contributions added to $\Lv_S$ and $\Lv_{\rm Int}$ are equal in magnitude and have opposite sign, the global Liouvillian remains unchanged, i.e. $\Lv_S(t)+\Lv_{\rm Int}(t) = \Lv_S'(t)+\Lv_{\rm Int}'(t)$.
-However, by rearranging in this way the interaction and the system Liouvillian, we can truly perform the perturbative expansion on system-bath couplings while avoiding divergences.
-Note that after this redefinitions the interaction Liouvillian fulfills $\Py \Lv_{\rm Int}'(t) \Py=0$.
-Using this property and transforming to the interaction picture with respect to $\hat{H}_S(t) + \hat{S}_V(t) + \hat{H}_B$ we can cast the master equation Eq.~\eqref{NZreduced} as
+whose bath operators have zero expectation value by definition.
+Note that, since the contributions added to $\Lv_S^{(0)}$ and $\Lv_{\rm Int}^{(0)}$ are equal in magnitude and have opposite sign, the global Liouvillian remains unchanged, i.e., $\Lv_S(t)+\Lv_{\rm Int}(t) = \Lv_S^{(0)}(t)+\Lv_{\rm Int}^{(0)}(t)$.
+However, by rearranging in this way the interaction and the system Liouvillian, we can perform the perturbative expansion on system-bath couplings while avoiding divergences.
+Note also that after these redefinitions the interaction Liouvillian fulfills by definition the identity $\Py \Lv_{\rm Int}(t) \Py=0$.